The Manassas Law Group, PC

 Bankruptcy Attorneys Provide Chapter 7, Chapter 13, and Chapter 11 Solutions to Your Debt Crisis in Manassas, VA

 In these tough economic times, it’s not difficult to run into serious financial problems.
 Without expecting it, life circumstances such as job loss or reduced pay, a health crisis, rising utility costs, property catastrophes, divorce and more can render you unable to pay your bills.
 Even when you’ve budgeted carefully but your income doesn’t increase, inflation alone can make paying your bills challenging.
 As you shuffle past due notices, deciding what bills you can or cannot pay each month, you’re regrettably faced with the undeniable truth that it’s impossible to catch up.
 Now you’re facing financial catastrophe.
 In this situation, you fear that the following crises may occur, or they have already happened.
-This includes, but is not limited to:

 - Home foreclosure